 Simple Montessori Activities for Speech Delay and Late Talkers

-If you’re still unsure when speech delays typically become noticeable, this may help → Montessori and Speech Delay: Following the Child Without Ignoring Concerns
+If you’re looking for guidance on when slower speech development may warrant further advice, you might find our article → Montessori and Speech Delay: Following the Child Without Ignoring Concerns helpful before exploring the activities below.

 Disclaimer: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no extra cost to you.